coda/packs-sdk/README_CLI.md

 # Coda Packs CLI

 _The Packs Command Line Interface (CLI) tool helps you build and test Pack code locally.
-For a guide on using the SDK itself, [see the SDK readme](README.md)._
+For a guide on using the SDK itself, [see the SDK readme](README.md).
+Note: we recommend the Online Pack Editor instead of the CLI for the vast majority of users, which requires no installation to get started immediately.
+Learn more [here](https://coda.io/@coda/make-a-pack-private-alpha)._

 - [Getting Started with the CLI](#getting-started-with-the-cli)
   - [Prerequisites](#prerequisites)